 This setting controls the cutoff point (in terms of number of rows scanned) below which Impala treats a query as a "small" query, turning off optimizations such as parallel execution and native code generation.
 The overhead for these optimizations is applicable for queries involving substantial amounts of data, but it makes sense to skip them for queries involving tiny amounts of data.
-Reducing the overhead for small queries allows Impala to complete them more quickly, keeping YARN resources, admission control slots, and so on available for data-intensive queries.
+Reducing the overhead for small queries allows Impala to complete them more quickly, keeping admission control slots, CPU, memory, and so on available for resource-intensive queries.

 Usage notes: Typically, you increase the default value to make this optimization apply to more queries.
 If incorrect or corrupted table and column statistics cause Impala to apply this optimization incorrectly to queries that actually involve substantial work, you might see the queries being slower as a result of remote reads.
 In that case, recompute statistics with the COMPUTE STATS or COMPUTE INCREMENTAL STATS statement.
 If there is a problem collecting accurate statistics, you can turn this feature off by setting the value to -1.

-This setting applies to query fragments where the amount of data to scan can be accurately determined, either through table and column statistics, or by the presence of a LIMIT clause.
-If Impala cannot accurately estimate the size of the input data, this setting does not apply.
+This setting applies to queries where the number of rows processed can be accurately determined, either through table and column statistics, or by the presence of a LIMIT clause.
+If Impala cannot accurately estimate the number of rows, then this setting does not apply.

 In CDH 5.5 / Impala 2.3 and higher, where Impala supports the complex data types STRUCT, ARRAY, and MAP, if a query refers to any column of those types, the small-query optimization is turned off for that query regardless of the EXEC_SINGLE_NODE_ROWS_THRESHOLD setting.